Frequently Asked Questions

 Indiana Lifeline Law information: https://www.usi.edu/housing/current-residents/student-conduct/indiana-lifeline-law/

 The institution has an obligation under the law and via university insurance to address, remedy, and prevent the recurrence of sexual harassment on our campus.
 The Sexual Assault Prevention Training is mandatory for both undergraduate and graduate students to complete in their first semester at USI, and mandatory for student athletes to complete annually.
-Failure to do so will cause a hold to be placed on your account and you will not be able to register for the next term's classes.
+Failure to do so will result in a hold being placed on your student account, which will prevent you from registering for the next term's classes.
+The hold will lift upon training completion.

-If you have completed the training and still have a hold, please email Elizabeth Bowers at egbowers@usi.edu to remove the hold.
+If you have completed the training and still have a hold, please email Institutional Equity at title.ix@usi.edu.